 A treatment for almost everyone

 Everyone can be a candidate for dental implants.
-However, several factors must be taken into consideration.
+However, there are several factors that must be taken into account.

-In order to place dental implants, it is necessary to have healthy gums and bone with sufficient quality and quantity to support them.
-In case there is not enough bone available, several procedures can increase the bone volume, allowing the subsequent placing of dental implants.
+To place dental implants, the gums must be healthy and there must be bone of sufficient quality and quantity to support them.
+If there is not enough bone available, there are several procedures that make it possible to increase bone volume and subsequently place dental implants.

-The surgical procedures associated with dental implant treatment are perfectly protocolled; there is no discomfort or pain in most situations.
+The surgical procedures associated with treatment with dental implants are perfectly protocoled and, in most situations, there is no discomfort or pain whatsoever.

-Generally, the procedure is performed under local anaesthesia, as in most dental treatments.
+Generally, the procedure is carried out under the effect of local anesthesia, as is the case in most dental treatments.

-During the postoperative period, there may be slight discomfort, minor inflammation and oedema in the area where the surgery was performed, which is controlled with medication.
+Post-operatively there may be slight discomfort, a small amount of inflammation and edema in the area where the surgery was performed, which can be controlled with the use of medication.

 Step by step of oral rehabilitation with dental implants